jjloomis/adobe-premiere-creating-a-social-media-video/working-with-text-and-transitions/working-with-text-in-the-text-template.md

 ## Editing text

 1. In the Workspaces bar, click **Graphics**.
 The Essential Graphics panel will open on the right.
-2. In your sequence, click a JAMS-Social-Media-Video template to select it.
-Position the playhead over this JAMS-Social-Media-Video template.
-This instance of the JAMS-Social-Media-Video template will appear in the Program panel.
+2. In your sequence, click a JAMS Text Template to select it.
+Position the playhead over this JAMS Text Template.
+This instance of the JAMS Text Template will appear in the Program panel.
 3. In the Program panel toolbar, select the **Type** tool \(T\).
 4. Click the text.
 The text box will appear selected.
 Make changes to the text as you see fit. **Note**: The text box holds comfortably holds 160 characters \(with some wiggle room.\)

 ## Formatting text

-**Note**: Do not change the formatting of the text in the JAMS-Social-Media-Video template.
+**Note**: Do not change the formatting of the text in a JAMS Text Template.
 Only use this section if you run into formatting problems while editing the text.

 1. In the Workspaces bar, click **Graphics**.
 The Essential Graphics panel will open on the right.
-2. In your sequence, click a JAMS-Social-Media-Video template to select it.
-Position the playhead over this JAMS-Social-Media-Video template.
-This instance of the JAMS-Social-Media-Video template will appear in the Program panel.
+2. In your sequence, click a JAMS Text Template to select it.
+Position the playhead over this JAMS Text Template.
+This instance of the JAMS Text Template will appear in the Program panel.
 3. In the Program panel toolbar, select the **Type** tool \(T\).
 4. Click the text.
 The text box will appear selected.
 5. In the Essential Graphics panel, click the **Edit** tab.